-Sound and video systems can suffer from Hums and other noises.
-In audio they can be heard and in video they can actually be seen.
-If you are hearing the wrong sounds out of your audio system or seeing Hum bars, or other distortions on your video screens, here are a few tips to help diagnose the issues.
+Sound and video systems can suffer from hums and other noises.
+In audio, they can be heard and in video, they can actually be seen.
+If you are hearing the wrong sounds out of your audio system or seeing Hum bars or other distortions on your video screens, here are a few tips to help diagnose the issues.

 If the sound is more like a Buzz or Hiss, this could be caused by lose ground wires or improperly adjusted (often over-driven) ins or outs.
-Check for lose connections or unplugged cables.
+Check for loose connections or unplugged cables.
 If that does not help, turn all volume controls to zero and bring them up equally but none past 50% until you have the desired volume.
 If the unwanted sounds persist contact you’re A/V Contractor for assistance.

 Noises can often occur in A/V systems and may be brought-on over time or come and go intermittently.
-If basic trouble-shooting (as noted above) has not fixed the problem an experienced trouble-shooter will be necessary to isolate and eliminate your concerns.
+If basic troubleshooting (as noted above) has not fixed the problem an experienced trouble-shooter will be necessary to isolate and eliminate your concerns.
 Keep in mind, although these odd noises can be annoying and have a negative impact on any presentation, they could also damage your systems.
 Protect your technology investment and contact a true professional for Tech support. www.CSAVsystems.com is ready to help you whenever the need may arise.